mattpolands/Learning-git/README.md

 # Learning-git

-My goal is to record my notes and learning process as I become familiarize myself with git and it's associated parts.
+My goal is to record my notes and learning process as I familiarize myself with git and it's associated parts.

 Once again I have to thank Pierian Training for its excellent tutorials.
 I cannot recommend them enough.
 Cost effective, clear, and concise and where I believe that they truly thrive is at the level of detail they offer (perfect for beginners like myself).